ch-var/ch-var/README.md

 More about me
 =============
-For more information about me, please visti my [webpage](https://ch-var.github.io)!
+For more information about me, please visit my [webpage](https://ch-var.github.io)!